 What do I need to do before my start date?

 Within a few months of your start date, you will be contacted with information regarding signing a contract and completing a Pre-Employment Screening.
 We also encourage you to: update your resume; determine your learning objectives and goals for the fellowship and stay up to date on health care trends and policy.

 Where do fellows typically live?

-Fellows are generally required to live in Forsyth County, although exceptions are granted under certain circumstances.
+Fellows should plan to live in Forsyth County.
 Prior fellows have lived in the Ardmore neighborhood, Downtown Winston-Salem, West End neighborhood, or Country Club/Jonestown/Peacehaven Road area.
 Read more about living in Winston-Salem .